SteelCompendium/data-md-dse/Bestiary/Goblin Stinker.md

   - Ranged
   distance: 3 cube within 10
   target: Special
+  effects:
+  - name: Effect
-  effect: 'The area is filled with a green haze until the start of the stinker’s next
-    turn or until the stinker is reduced to Stamina 0.
-The area is [[Difficult Terrain|difficult terrain]] for non-goblin creatures, and each such creature who moves within the area takes 2 poison damage for each square moved.
+    effect: 'The area is filled with a green haze until the start of the stinker’s next turn or until the stinker is reduced to Stamina 0.
+The area is difficult terrain for non-goblin creatures, and each such creature who moves within the area takes 2 poison damage for each square moved.
 The haze can’t be dispersed by wind. '

 ~~~